Knowledge to Safety

 Director, Adaptive Intelligent Materials & Systems (AIMS) Center

-Dr. Aditi Chattopadhyay is a Regents’ Professor at Arizona State University (ASU).
-She is the Ira A. Fulton Chair Professor of Mechanical & Aerospace Engineering in the School for Engineering of Matter, Transport and Energy (SEMTE) and the Director of Adaptive Intelligent Materials & Systems (AIMS) Center at ASU.
-She received her B. Tech (Hons) in Aeronautical Engineering from IIT Kharagpur in 1980, followed by MS and Ph.
+Dr. Aditi Chattopadhyay is a Regents Professor at Arizona State University and Ira A. Fulton Chair Professor of Mechanical and Aerospace Engineering.
+She is also the Director of Adaptive Intelligent Materials & Systems (AIMS) Center.
+She received her B. Tech (Hons) in Aeronautical Engineering from IIT Kharagpur, followed by MS and Ph.
 D. degrees in Aerospace Engineering from Georgia Institute of Technology, USA.
-Her research focuses on structural health monitoring and damage prognosis of heterogeneous material systems, multiscale modeling, multifunctional materials and adaptive structures, and multidisciplinary design optimization.
+Her current research areas include multifunctional materials, multiscale modeling, structural health monitoring and damage prognosis, and multiaxial fatigue.
 She has been the Principal Investigator on numerous grants and collaborated with defense and government laboratories on significant technical transitions.